TheShahnawaaz/ShahOJ/TUTORIAL/13-troubleshooting.md

 # Troubleshooting Guide

-Common issues and solutions when working with PocketOJ problems.
+Common issues and solutions when working with ShahOJ problems.
 This guide helps you diagnose and fix problems quickly.

 ## 🚨 Problem Creation Issues